thefrontside/frontside.com/src/pages/blog/2017-12-22-frontside-forecast-the-growing-importance-of-blockchains.md

 ---
 templateKey: blog-post
-title: "Frontside Forecast: The Growing Importance of Blockchains"
+title: 'Frontside Forecast: The Growing Importance of Blockchains'
+date: 2017-12-22T23:00:00.000Z
+description: >-
-description: "Blockchain-based technologies are here to stay, and we can't wait to see what the future holds.
+  Blockchain-based technologies are here to stay, and we can't wait to see what the future holds.
 From finance to IoT and everywhere in-between: the implications of truly decentralized applications are massive.
-You can count on Frontside for blockchain software development."
+You can count on Frontside for blockchain software development.
-author: Arash Zafarnia
-date: 2017-12-22 18:49 UTC
 tags:
   - blockchain
   - cryptography
   - cryptocurrency